BetterAndroid/BetterAndroid/docs-source/src/en/library/ui-component.md

 `BetterAndroid` presets several common adapter layout types for `RecyclerView` for developers to use.

-You can specify a `RecyclerCosmetic` in the method parameter, which defaults to a linear vertical list cosmetic maker.
+You can specify a `RecyclerCosmetic` in the method parameter, which defaults to a linear vertical cosmetic.

 > The following example